aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to PPTX or Online App" h2="Export ODT to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to PPTX is a common requirement for many businesses.
+ODT is a file format used for documents created by OpenOffice, LibreOffice, and other programs.
+It is a popular format for creating documents, but it is not suitable for presentations.
+PPTX is a file format used for presentations created by Microsoft PowerPoint.
+It is a popular format for creating presentations, and it is the preferred format for many businesses.

+<h2>How Aspose.Total Helps for ODT to PPTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to PPTX conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate ODT to PPTX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ is used to load the ODT file and convert it to HTML.
+Aspose.Slides for C++ is used to load the HTML and create a new presentation.
+The new presentation can then be saved as a PPTX file.
+This process is simple and efficient, and it allows users to quickly and easily convert ODT files to PPTX files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}